Fort McMurray: Highways and roads

 Highway 63 is the only highway between Fort McMurray and Edmonton.
 Due to the industrial demands of the oilsands, Highway 63 boasts some of the highest tonnage per kilometre in Canada, and the largest and heaviest loads that trucks have ever carried.
-Highway 63 was fully twinned in May 2016.
+Highway 63 had large portions twinned in May 2016.
 Highway 881 also provides access to the region from Lac La Biche.

 Rail

 Canadian National Railway (CN) discontinued the Muskeg Mixed (mixed train) to Fort McMurray in 1989, and there has been no passenger rail service since.
 CN continues to operate freight service on its Lac La Biche subdivision and stations beyond.

 Mail

 Canada Post identified Fort McMurray as "having a particularly high cost to serve" in January 2014, and planned to institute a surcharge of $5.00 for all parcels shipped to the area.
 However, the postal service retracted this decision before the rate change went into effect.